-Anyone who ever enjoyed the toasted almond sundae on a stick from the Good Humor man knows the flavor boost nuts get from a quick turn in the heat.
 Toasting almonds take mere minutes but result in an intensity of flavor and aroma that enhances nearly any recipe or use, including as a snack straight out of hand.
-The texture of the nuts also improves from a soapy, somewhat soft bite characteristics of the commonly available steam-pastured almonds sold in the United States to a toothier one that remains crunchy even in baked goods.
+The texture of the nuts also improves from a soapy, somewhat soft bite of the commonly available steam-pastured almonds sold in the United States to a toothier one that remains crunchy even in baked goods.
 Toasting almonds can also prevent them from sinking to the bottom of a cake or bread batter.

 Watch Now: How to Toast Almonds

 Spread almonds in a single layer in a dry cast iron or heavy stainless steel skillet.
-Heat them over medium heat, stirring or tossing them frequently, until they turn golden brown and start to smell, approximately three to five minutes for whole almonds.
-Watch them closely as skillet-toasted nuts burn easily on the spots in contact with the pan; they also continue to darken for a few minutes after you pull them off the heat, so transfer them out of the hot pan to cool.
+Heat them over medium heat, stirring or tossing them frequently, until they turn golden brown and start to smell nutty.
+It should take approximately three to five minutes for whole almonds.
+Watch them closely as skillet-toasted nuts burn easily on the spots in contact with the pan.
+They also continue to darken for a few minutes after you pull them off the heat, so transfer them out of the hot pan to cool.

 Oven Method for Toasting Almonds